markyharris/metar/README.md

   sudo pip3 install Flask</pre></code>

 <b>FONTS:</b></br>
-The code is written with 'NotoMono-Regular.ttf' and 'LiberationMono-Bold.ttf' in used, so at minimum these need to be installed.
-If not enter;</br>
+The code is written with 'NotoMono-Regular.ttf' and 'LiberationMono-Bold.ttf' used, so at minimum these need to be installed.
+So enter;</br>
   <pre><code>
   cd /usr/share/fonts/truetype/
   sudo mkdir noto